akd-io/akd-io-website/README.md

-# akd-io
+# akd.io

-This is the repository of the website of Anders Kjær Damgaard at https://akd.io/.
+This is the repository for the website of Anders Kjær Damgaard at https://akd.io/.

 ## Development